 Leica Digilux 3 versus Leica M10

-The Leica Digilux 3 and the Leica M10 (Typ 3656) are two digital cameras that were announced, respectively, in September 2006 and January 2017.
-The Digilux 3 is a DSLR, while the M10 Typ 3656 is a rangefinder-style mirrorless camera.
+The Leica Digilux 3 and the Leica M10 (Typ 3656) are two digital cameras that were revealed to the public, respectively, in September 2006 and January 2017.
+The Digilux 3 is a DSLR, while the M10 is a rangefinder-style mirrorless camera.
 The cameras are based on a Four Thirds (Digilux 3) and a full frame sensor.
-The Digilux 3 has a resolution of 7.4 megapixel, whereas the M10 Typ 3656 provides 23.8 MP.
+The Digilux 3 has a resolution of 7.4 megapixel, whereas the M10 provides 23.8 MP.

-The physical size and weight of the Leica Digilux 3 and the Leica M10 are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Leica Digilux 3 and the Leica M10.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the Digilux 3 – represents the basis for the calculations across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the Digilux 3 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M10 is notably smaller (12 percent) than the Leica Digilux 3.
-However, the M10 Typ 3656 is slightly heavier (9 percent) than the Digilux 3.
-In this context, it is worth noting that neither the Digilux 3 nor the M10 Typ 3656 are weather-sealed.
+However, the M10 is slightly heavier (9 percent) than the Digilux 3.
+In this context, it is worth noting that neither the Digilux 3 nor the M10 are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.